Tuesday, October 14, 2008

 * Ring with natural cabochon set with milled bezel wire

-* Three Texture Pendant
+* Three Texture Pendant with a hidden bail

 * Hook and eye clasp utilizing fine silver milled round wire